COLOMBIA

 The permaculture design process involves observing the land, analyzing its features, identifying needs and goals, creating a site plan, implementing in phases, and adjusting based on feedback to build a sustainable, regenerative system.
 In this case, feedback refers to the real-world results and responses from the system you're working with, both natural and human, and it guides the adjustments made over time.

 My experience with permaculture taught me to observe systems closely, identify needs, and iterate based on real-world feedback.
 An approach that translates directly into interaction design.
 Just like in nature, good design responds to its environment and evolves over time.
-The feedback loop (observe, act, evaluate, adjust) is key to building resilient, user-centered systems.
-This mindset helps me create solutions that are not only functional, but adaptable and sustainable.
+The feedback loop (observe, act, evaluate, adjust) is key to building resilient design systems.
+This mindset helps create solutions that are not only functional, but adaptable and sustainable.

 Mulching fields, mixing clay and witnessing the